TU Student Emergency Funds

 Eligibility

-TU Student Emergency Funds are only available during the fall and spring terms.
+TU Student Emergency Funds are available as long as students meet the below criteria.
 They are intended as one-time use.
-Previous recipients are ineligible.
+Previous recipients may be ineligible.

 An applicant: